 The purpose of anger is self-preservation with the intent to preserve your personal worth, essential needs and basic convictions.
 In other words, people are likely to feel anger when they feel rejected or invalidated, when they feel their needs are not being met, and when they feel like their beliefs and convictions are belittled, devalued or ignored.
 Anger is, in and of itself, a natural and adaptive feeling.

 Anger, however, is not a reflex that is automatic or caused by others.
 Anger is always, to some degree, a choice that is controlled by our thinking, beliefs and attitudes.
-While anger is a completely normal emotion and everyone experiences it from one day to another, it becomes problematic when it is expressed in intense and inappropriate ways and when the person feels that their anger has become unpredictable and uncontrollable.
+While anger is a completely normal emotion, and everyone experiences it from one day to another, it becomes problematic when it is expressed in intense and inappropriate ways and when the person feels that their anger has become unpredictable and uncontrollable.

-The aim of anger management Brisbane is to help you move away from being controlled by this destructive and unpredictable emotion, and move towards understanding and managing your anger in a healthy way through our counselling services with experienced and professional Brisbane psychologists.
+The aim of anger management is to help you move away from being controlled by this destructive and unpredictable emotion, and move towards understanding and managing your anger in a healthy way through our counselling services with experienced and professional Brisbane psychologists.

 While anger is defined as an emotion, it also has a psychological element to it.
 When you feel angry, your blood pressure and heart rate increases, muscles tense and adrenaline is often released.
 It seems very similar to the fight or flight response.
 This is because anger is most often felt when you decide to stop and face a perceived threat, either real or imagined, and these physical tell-tale signs always appear before any anger outburst.
 So it is rare to have a fully-fledged rage attack without a warning from these physical signs first, and learning to recognise them is often the first and most important step in learning to manage your anger.
 Your Brisbane psychologist from CFHP will help you take these vital steps towards recognising your anger, and subsequently treating and controlling it in a healthy and effective way.

 Being able to manage your anger is important because when it is unresolved and uncontrolled it can lead to many difficulties, not only emotionally and socially, but also where your physical wellbeing is concerned.
-Often people with unresolved anger feel angry most of the time, and find it difficult to control their outbursts.
+Often people with unresolved anger feel angry most of the time and find it difficult to control their outbursts.

-This can lead to many health problems, including:
+Unresolved anger can lead to many health problems, including:

 - Muscle tension, such as shoulder and back aches